Clinicircle/InformER/README.md

 ## License
 This software, as with all subsequent versions of the software, is protected by the CC-BY-NC-ND license.
 In summary, this does not allow commercial usage, distribution, or distribution of modifications of the software.
 In additon, you are required to credit authorship and state any changes you may have made.
 > For more information, please refer to the `LICENSE` file.

-ICUSpeak was made in collaboration with faculty of UF Health Shands Hospital.

 ## Contacts
 For questions concerning the contents of this repository, please contact aarindave [at] gmail [dot] com.